Don’t Miss These Florence Hidden Gems

 While wandering Florence’s narrow, cobblestoned streets and alleys, keep your eyes peeled for Clet street art.

 Clet Abraham uses stickers to turn ordinary street signs into works of art.
 Some are amusing, while others communicate political messages.
+Though Clet street art can be found all over the world, his studio is in Florence.

 Do not enter street sign with Michelangelo's David on it.